LagKV: Lag-Relative Information of the KV Cache Tells Which Tokens Are Important: Introduction

-Most of LLMs are totally relying on Self-Attention mechanism to determine which historical tokens are important in the next token prediction.
-Therefore, many KV compression approaches are based on it to drop unimportant ones ~\citep{H2o,SLM,liu2024scissorhands,SnapKV, AdaKV}.
+Most of LLMs are totally relying on Self-Attention mechanism~\cite{vaswani2023attentionneed} to determine which historical tokens are important in the next token prediction.
+Therefore, many KV compression approaches are based on it to drop unimportant ones ~\citep{H2o,liu2024scissorhands,SnapKV, questpub, kvpress}.
 This kind of algorithms keeps a remarkable performance even when the compression ratio is high.
-However, most of these importance-based token-dropping approaches are incompatible with Flash Attention(FA) because they require computing attention weights to determine token importance.
-This limitation makes them impractical for deployment, given FA's critical role in long-context inference.
+However, most of these importance-based token-dropping approaches depend on the ending query question (Instruction Dependence) to achieve such a performance ~\cite{li2025scbench, AdaKV, razorattention}.

-Another prominent direction in KV cache optimization involves quantization techniques ~\citep{PyramidInfer,liu2024kivi}, which aim to compress the memory footprint of key-value (KV) states by representing them with reduced precision.
+Another prominent direction in KV cache optimization involves quantization techniques ~\citep{PyramidInfer,liu2024kivi}, which aim to compress the memory footprint of KV states by representing them with reduced precision.
 These methods achieve significant memory savings—often by 4× or more—while preserving model performance through careful error mitigation strategies.
 Beyond memory efficiency, quantization also reduces the bandwidth overhead of transferring KV cache across devices in distributed inference scenarios, accelerating multi-GPU or memory-bound workloads.
 However, a critical limitation of pure quantization approaches is that they retain all historical tokens, leaving the computational cost of attention unchanged.
 For long-context tasks, this means the quadratic complexity of attention persists despite the reduced memory usage.

 The simple but with limited performance methods are usually based on the sliding window tokens eviction.
-Sliding window-based eviction methods—such as those used in Longformer~\cite{beltagy2020longformer}, Infinite-LLM~\cite{han2024lminfinitezeroshotextremelength}, and StreamingLLM~\cite{SLM}—retain only the initial cache tokens and those within a fixed sliding window, discarding the rest.
+Sliding window-based eviction methods—such as those used in Infinite-LLM~\cite{han2024lminfinitezeroshotextremelength} and StreamingLLM~\cite{SLM}—retain only the initial cache tokens and those within a fixed sliding window, discarding the rest.
 However, this indiscriminate eviction strategy often leads to a notable degradation in generation quality.